MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer.md

 ## Improvements to Threat Hunting Experience

-### Introduction of Alert ID for MDO alerts within Explorer/Real-time detections (Preview)
+### Introduction of Alert ID for MDO alerts within Explorer/Real-time detections

 Today, if you navigate from an alert to Threat Explorer, it opens a filtered view within the Explorer, with the view filtered by Alert policy ID (policy ID being a unique identifier for an Alert policy).
 We are making this integration more relevant by introducing the alert ID (see an example of alert ID below) in Threat Explorer and Real-time detections so that you see messages which are relevant to the specific alert, as well as a count of emails.
 You will also be able to see if a message was part of an alert, as well as navigate from that message to the specific alert.